dashn98/soundscape--dashn98/SOURCES.md

 Other sounds:
+All other sounds are original by myself or classmates and therefore fair use
-Walking - Recorded by Emma
+Walking - Recorded by Emma (Permission from Emma)
 All other - Self recorded on personal iphone